 Maintaining contact with those you work with isn’t just about regular check-ins via phone or team meetings via video conference – it’s crucial to have informal, natural interactions too.
 Take the time to talk to teammates, even if it’s not about anything in particular.

 And while post-work drinks in the pub or team-building experiences might seem out of the question for now, if you’re an employer looking to keep team morale high during a winter of remote working then our remote team building activities might be just the thing.
-From the virtual team quiz to the escape room and even the Christmas party, we’ve found a way to recreate those important bonding moments that drive a team to success – and keep workplace mental health in good shape.
+From the virtual team quiz to the virtual scape room and even the Christmas party, we’ve found a way to recreate those important bonding moments that drive a team to success – and keep workplace mental health in good shape.

 4. Give yourself a home office